CrunchyData/doc-content-guide/content/06-writing-technical-content/_index.md

 Focused users often scan an article for the part that will answer their particular question.
 Be sure headings are short, descriptive, and parallel, to facilitate scanning.

+#### Situate the user

+Don't forget to explicitly tell them, up-front, what system to do an action, and as which user (e.g. superuser, an account with certain roles or privileges).

-#### Use second person and describe actions to a user
+#### Use second person and describe actions

 Technical content talks to users when support agents can’t.

+Strive to describe not only the what or how, but also the *why*.

 #### Strive for simplicity and clarity

 Be as clear as possible.
-Use simple words and phrases, avoid gerunds and hard-to-translate idioms or words, focus on the specific task, limit the number of sentences per paragraph.
+Use simple words and phrases, avoid gerunds and hard-to-translate idioms or words, focus on the specific task, and limit the number of sentences per paragraph.

 If you must include edge cases or tangentially related information, set it aside in a Before You Start list or Notes field.

 #### Provide context through embedded screenshots, videos, and GIFs

-Screenshots, videos, and GIFs may not be necessary for every article or process, but can be helpful to orient new users.
+Screenshots, videos, and GIFs may are not necessary for every article or process, but can be helpful to orient new users.
 Crop screenshots tightly around the action to focus attention.

 #### Test all steps and code samples